oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_fleet_maintenance_upgrade/em_fleet_maintenance_upgrade.md

 Refer to [Frequently Asked Questions](https://github.com/oracle/learning-library/blob/master/enterprise-manageability-library/enterprise_manager/OCIMarketplaceEM-FAQ.md) doc for detailed instructions relevant to your SSH client type (e.g. Putty on Windows or Native such as terminal on Mac OS):
   - Authentication OS User - “opc”
   - Authentication method - SSH RSA Key
   - Oracle EM and DB Software OS User – “oracle”.
 First login as “opc”, then sudo to “oracle”.
 E.g. “sudo su - oracle"

 2. Login to OMS Console
 Log into your Enterprise Manager VM using the Public IP of your EM instance.
 The Enterprise Manager credentials are “**sysman/welcome1**”

-You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”, add exception and proceed.
+You may see an error on the browser while accessing the Web Console - “*Your connection is not secure*”.
+Ignore and add the exception to proceed.
 Access this URL and ensure that you are able to access Enterprise Manager Web Console.

 #### Update the Named Credentials with your SSH Key